-Mastiff puppies are unlike any other puppy you may have encountered – starting from their looks.
-They are generally very calm and easy to manage when they are babies, but they vary in temperament, depending on breed and pedigree.
+English mastiff puppies are unlike any other puppy you may have encountered – starting from their looks.
+They are generally very calm and easy to manage when they are babies, but mastiff temperament varies depending on breed and pedigree.

 Mastiffs are quick learners and get used to the house rules fairly quickly.
 The owner needs to be patient and willing to spend time with them and teach them the basics – in a loving and understanding manner.
 They are super sensitive and do not react well to yelling or hitting.

-As with any other pup, they require a lot of affection and time, and love to sleep through the day as well.
+As with any other pup, the mastiff dog requires a lot of affection and time during their life span, and loves to sleep through the day as well.

 Mastiff Puppies Care

 Mastiffs are generally lazy and like to relax all day, but you can keep them engaged and happy by taking them out for regular exercise or playing with them throughout the day, whenever time permits.